diegonti/TFM-database/README.md

 ## Density of States

-The PBE and PBE0 DOS plots are gathered in the `DOS/` folder, classified by termination and structure.
+The PBE and PBE0 projected DOS plots are gathered in the `DOS/` folder, classified by termination and structure.
+In each plot the energyes have been corrected with the Fermi level.

 <br><br>
 For any doubts or help, contact [Diego Ontiveros](https://github.com/diegonti) ([Mail](mailto:diegonti.doc@gmail.com)).